Infineon/mtb-example-wifi-tcp-client/README.md

  Version | Description of change
  ------- | ---------------------
  1.0.0   | New code example
- 1.1.0   | Updated for ModusToolbox&trade; 2.1 <br>Code updated to use Secure Sockets and Wi-Fi connection manager libraries 1.2.0   | Makefile updated to sync with BSP changes <br>Code updated to use binary semaphore 2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits.<br />Added soft AP Wi-Fi interface mode.<br /> This version is not backward compatible with ModusToolbox&trade; software v2.1.
+ 1.1.0   | Updated for ModusToolbox&trade; 2.1 <br />Code updated to use Secure Sockets and Wi-Fi connection manager libraries
+ 1.2.0   | Makefile updated to sync with BSP changes <br />Code updated to use binary semaphore 2.0.0   | Major update to support ModusToolbox&trade; software v2.2, added support for new kits.<br />Added soft AP Wi-Fi interface mode.<br /> This version is not backward compatible with ModusToolbox&trade; software v2.1.
  2.1.0   | Added support for new kits
  2.2.0   | Updated to support FreeRTOS v10.3.1
  3.0.0   | Major update to support ModusToolbox&trade; v3.0 and BSPs v4.X.
 This version is not backward compatible with previous versions of ModusToolbox&trade; software
+ 3.1.0   | Added support for CY8CKIT-064B0S2-4343W

 <br />